-If you are reading this blog post and you are a grandparent then you should make known to your children whether or not you are capable of caring for your grandchildren temporarily.
+If you are reading this blog post and you are a grandparent, then you should make known to your children whether or not you are capable of caring for your grandchildren temporarily.
 Reason being that your child will have to provide a list of potential caretakers to Child Protective Services if your grandchild is removed from their home.
-If you make known to your child that you are willing to fulfill this obligation then Child Protective Services will perform a background in criminal history check on you and also inspect your home to determine whether or not you are a suitable option for temporary placement.
+If you make known to your child that you are willing to fulfill this obligation, then Child Protective Services will perform a background in criminal history check on you and inspect your home to determine whether or not you are a suitable option for temporary placement.

 Are there any issues that pertain specifically to grandparents during a CPS case in Texas?

 Another realistic concern that many grandparents have as they begin to engage in a Child Protective Services case is the needs of your grandchild.
 Much like I just recommended you think about the specific needs of yourself and your spouse, I would ask you to honestly consider whether or not your grandchildren require care that is above and beyond your capabilities at this point in your life.
-If your grandchild Has a physical or mental impairment then your ability to care for your grandchild may be stretched to its limit.
-Even if your heart is in the right place as far as wanting to care for your grandchild you should not commit to doing more than you are capable of.
-It would be irresponsible for you to bite off more than you can chew as far as you are grandchildren are concerned.
+If your grandchild Has a physical or mental impairment, then your ability to care for your grandchild may be stretched to its limit.
+Even if your heart is in the right place as far as wanting to care for your grandchild, you should not commit to doing more than you are capable of.
+It would be irresponsible for you to bite off more than you can chew as far as your grandchildren are concerned.

 How can a grandparent best proceed about ensuring the well-being of their grandchildren?

-As I just mentioned, while U as a grandparent has limited rights to become a primary caretaker of your grandchildren after the conclusion of a CPS case you can put yourself in that position if you either file your own so affecting the parent-child relationship or intercede into one filed previously by Child Protective Services.
+As I just mentioned, while U as a grandparent has limited rights to become a primary caretaker of your grandchildren after the conclusion of a CPS case, you can put yourself in that position if you either file your own so affecting the parent-child relationship or intercede into one filed previously by Child Protective Services.
 Your position will be further strengthened if you have been the primary caretaker for your grandchildren.
 Lasting at least six months before the beginning of your Child Protective Services case.

-Filing an intervention into a previously filed CPS case is another option that you may wish to take advantage of.
+Filing an intervention into a previously filed CPS case is another option you may wish to take advantage of.
 In an intervention, you would ask for permanent custody of your grandchild rather than simply making yourself available to be a temporary caretaker for your grandchild during the CPS case.
 Two issues arise in a CPS case that relates to an intervention.

 First, CPS cases oftentimes involve the termination of your child's parental rights about your grandchildren.
-Until you get to the point where your child's parental rights are terminated, they still hold the authority to make decisions regarding custody, visitation, and other issues for your grandchildren.
+Until you get to the point where your child's parental rights are terminated, they still hold the authority to decide custody, visitation, and other issues for your grandchildren.
 If you believe that your child is not fit to be a parent to your grandchildren, then the first step in the intervention process would be to show that your grandchild is at risk of serious harm if your child’s parental rights are not terminated.

 As soon as the CPS case reaches the point where your child’s parental rights are terminated, then you will need to work with CPS to have your grandchild placed in your home.
 To do so, it must be shown that it is in your grandchild’s best interest to do so.
 Typically, grandparents who have shown a history of being there for their grandkids as a consistent source of care are best positioned to have this occur.